Agitation Nursing Diagnosis and Nursing Care Plan

 • Hormone replacement therapy.
 During perimenopause and premenstrual syndrome, hormonal fluctuations can cause frequent mood swings, agitation, and manic episodes.
 Therapeutic hormone replacement with effects on serotonin neurotransmission in the brain can be used to reduce the impact of these hormones.

 • Therapeutic communication.
 In order to effectively address the patient’s concerns and feelings, it is essential to de-escalate and take control of the situation.
 The healthcare providers should ask open-ended questions to initiate a conversation and assist in identifying problems or probable triggers that may influence irrational/volatile behaviors.
 The purpose is to prevent instigating fear and anxiety, and instead, the patient should feel supported and validated for their concerns.
 Another goal is to establish a cooperative relationship and relieve stress before employing more intrusive and appropriate strategies.
+If you are in the market for, our platform is your best choice!
+The largest shopping mall!

 Other management strategies may include the following: